On this page

 The Huge Difference in Context Understanding

-When using AI assistance (like ChatGPT) in the early days, I was often limited by the input caps of the UI.
+In the early days of using AI assistance (like ChatGPT), I was often limited by the input caps of the UI.
 Although long-text and file uploads were supported later, there is still a massive difference in precision compared to the context gained by Vibe Coding's direct reading of the entire project.

-In the past, because I was too lazy to code, I would write the logic and expected steps for Claude and ask it to generate the code for me to adjust.
+Previously, because I was too lazy to code, I would write the logic and expected steps for Claude and ask it to generate the code for me to adjust.
 However, I often encountered output length limits that caused the code to be truncated.
-When asking it to "continue generating," the subsequent code sometimes wouldn't connect properly (this was especially severe in early ChatGPT).
-When the logic I needed to write was too extensive, it was easy to spend a lot of time organizing the code because the details from multiple outputs wouldn't align.
+When I asked it to "continue generating," the subsequent code sometimes wouldn't connect properly (this was especially severe in early ChatGPT).
+When the logic I needed to write was too extensive, it was easy to spend a lot of time organizing the code because the details from multiple outputs couldn't be stitched together.

-In Vibe Coding mode, the AI fully understands the project structure, and the generated code no longer has truncation issues.
+In the Vibe Coding mode, the AI can fully understand the project structure, and the generated code no longer suffers from truncation issues.
 This is the biggest difference in experience compared to traditional conversational AI.

 Full of Emotional Value

 I have to say, Vibe Coding feels great to use.
 It's like a senior colleague with a stable temperament who can discuss things with you and help handle more tedious tasks.
-When I asked it to optimize code, it not only followed instructions obediently but also provided detailed explanations.
-Sometimes, when I wasted quota and asked, "Am I asking for too much?", it replied, "That is the hallmark of a good engineer."
+When I ask it to optimize code, it not only follows instructions obediently but also provides detailed explanations.
+Sometimes, when I wasted my quota and asked, "Am I asking for too much?", it replied, "This is what good engineering quality is all about."
 It provides plenty of emotional value.

 Issues and Pitfalls Encountered

-This was the most serious issue I encountered.
-When there is no activity for too long, a 401 Unauthorized error appears when entering a message, meaning once the connection is lost, the old session can never be recovered.
+This is the most serious problem I encountered.
+When there is no activity for too long, a 401 Unauthorized error appears when entering a message, meaning that once the connection is lost, the old session can never be recovered.
 Even worse, if you open a new session, it forces the creation of a brand new random isolated environment in .claude-worktrees.
-This prevented me from continuing my previous work progress, resetting all context to zero, which I found most frustrating.
+This prevents me from continuing my original work progress, resetting all context to zero, which is the most frustrating point for me.

 TIP